Numerical analysis of quantum circuits for state preparation and unitary operator synthesis: Numerical results

 For the case of decomposing the four-qubit Toffoli gate into two-qubit CNOT gates, we performed calculations for up to $N=10$.
 The case $N=10$ took the equivalent of a few months of single-core computation time, which means that it was too computationally costly to go beyond $N=10$.
 The fidelity reached only about 0.9 at $N=10$, which means that a few more CNOT gates are probably needed to obtain a perfect decomposition of the four-qubit Toffoli gate.
 We note that the general-case lower bound for an arbitrary $n=4$ unitary operator is $N=61$.

 For the case of decomposing the four-qubit Toffoli gate into three-qubit Toffoli gates and single-qubit gates, we find that eight three-qubit Toffoli gates are needed for a perfect decomposition.
-The fact that using multi-qubit-controlled gates give shorter quantum circuit can be intuitively understood by considering the fact that the number of control parameters increases when we increase the number of control qubits, as can be seen in the derivation of the lower bounds in Sec.~\ref{Sec:Background}.
-Note that in this calculation we have used only three-qubit CZ gates and single-qubit rotations in the elementary gate set, i.e.~not including two-qubit CNOT gates.
+In this calculation we used only three-qubit CZ gates and single-qubit rotations in the elementary gate set, i.e.~not including two-qubit CNOT gates.
 If we include both two- and three-qubit CZ gates in the elementary gate set, we do not obtain any increase in $F$ compared to the case where we use only three-qubit CZ gates.
 As a result, the minimum number of entangling gates is still $N=8$.
 It should be noted here that there is a well-known decomposition of the $n$-qubit Toffoli gate into two $(n-1)$-qubit Toffoli gates, two rotations controlled by a single qubit and one rotation controlled by $(n-2)$ qubits \cite{Barenco,Saeedi}.
 Each controlled rotation can be decomposed into two controlled NOT operations and single-qubit rotations.
 The gate count then becomes four $(n-1)$-qubit Toffoli gates and four CNOT gates, i.e.~a total of eight entangling gates.
 Our results show that, at least for the case $n=4$, there is no shorter quantum circuit that achieves the same goal of perfectly synthesizing the $n$-qubit Toffoli gate.

 Finally, it is worth emphasizing that the minimum number of gates needed for a perfect decomposition can depend on the entangling gates in the elementary gate set.
 For example, if the entangling gate in the elementary gate set is the general controlled-U gate instead of just the CNOT gate, the three-qubit Toffoli gate can be decomposed into five two-qubit gates, in addition to single-qubit rotations \cite{Nielsen}.
 We performed numerical calculations of this case, treating the rotations U in the controlled-U gates as variables to be optimized, and we confirmed that the minimum number of gates when using controlled-U gates is five.
 This result shows that the five-gate decomposition in the literature is optimal in terms of quantum circuit size.